Which issues would you most highlight to someone new to your country?

 Is a distinction drawn between local and foreign workers?

-In terms of permission to work in Ireland, a distinction is drawn between European Economic Area (EEA) nationals and non-EEA nationals, as EEA nationals need no employment permits to work in Ireland.
-Different types of employment permit are available for non-EEA nationals, depending on the circumstances.
+In terms of permission to work in Ireland, a distinction is drawn between European Economic Area (EEA)/Swiss nationals and non-EEA nationals, as EEA/Swiss nationals do not require employment permits to work in Ireland.
+Different types of employment permits are available for non-EEA/Swiss nationals, depending on the circumstances.

 What are the requirements relating to advertising positions?